Working families deserve safety & support

 Justice & Equity Demand Action

 The people closest to the problem are also closest to the solution.
-That is why ERA is listening and responding to communities harmed by COVID-19 through Telephonic Town Halls in states across the country.
+That is why ERA is listening and responding to communities harmed by COVID-19 through Telephonic Town Halls polling Black and Latinx women in cities across the country.

 We will protect workers who are undocumented, domestic workers, hourly front line workers, service workers, and workers with children and care giving responsibilities from dangerous work conditions.
 They deserve job protection, income equality, paid leave, and safety — now and after COVID-19.
 Therefore, ERA is driving inclusive emergency legislation as well as permanent policy fixes.
 Our economic security policy campaigns support partners in states across the country with our Women’s Agenda Digital Hub and Rapid Response Policy Support Team.